cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 Update Oct.
 28, 2024

 * Fixed compilation error in LCD_Menu.ino.
 I forgot to include a ; in the end of the line.
 I also removed C (celsius) as it would not fit the LCD.

+Update Nov.
+7, 2024

+* Adjust fan temp trigger to 45 degrees for better efficiency

+* set LCD sleep timer default setting to Daytime on